MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

     return S_OK;
 }
 ```
- It is recommended that the application handles restart manager messages so that it can be restarted gracefully in the case when the app is using Edge for WebView from a certain installation and that installation is being uninstalled.
-For example, if a user installs Edge from Dev channel and opts to use Edge from that channel for testing the app, and then uninstalls Edge from that channel without closing the app, the app will be restarted to allow uninstallation of the dev channel to succeed.
+ It is recommended that the app handles restart manager messages, to gracefully restart it in the case when the app is using the WebView2 Runtime from a certain installation and that installation is being uninstalled.
+For example, if a user installs a version of the WebView2 Runtime and opts to use another version of the WebView2 Runtime for testing the app, and then uninstalls the 1st version of the WebView2 Runtime without closing the app, the app restarts to allow un-installation to succeed.

 ```cpp
     case WM_QUERYENDSESSION:
     {